 Nowadays, many people seem to have short attention spans and want to get what they want immediately.
 So if somebody is searching for an article about a specific topic, the first thing they will see upon searching on the Internet is the title of your article.
 If your title is not catchy enough, chances are people would gloss over your article.

 Let's say you can make people go to your article's website by catching their attention through your headline.
 Your introductory paragraph is the next in line to hook up your target audience.
 In your introduction, it is essential to state what your readers will be getting from reading your article.
-Don't dillydally in what you are saying and get to the point while utilizing interesting word choice and language.
+Don't dillydally in what you say and get to the point while utilizing exciting word choice and language.

 2. Create content for them

 Narrow your article's focus as much as you can.
 For example, if you are a content writer that writes about tech, you can write an article about the best gadgets to have.
 However, you might end up cramming lots of information into one article and end up not giving too much focus on a specific type of gadget.
-Instead, try writing a review of a specific type of gadget, like a smartphone, with a specific model from a specific brand.
-This way, one article that focuses on this can provide extensive information and cover a specific group of people into that specific gadget.
+Instead, try writing a review of a particular device, like a smartphone, with a specific model from a particular brand.
+This way, one article that focuses on this can provide extensive information and cover a particular group of people into that particular gadget.
 The idea is not to be too broad in what you are discussing in your article.

 3. Write as if you are speaking with others

-A nice strategy to make your piece more engaging is to write the article in a way that makes it look like you are speaking to your audience itself.
-It becomes more personal that way, and a connection is established.
+An excellent strategy to make your piece more engaging is to write the article in a way that makes it look like you are speaking to your audience itself.
+It becomes more personal that way, and you establish a connection with the audience.